-This year, the UN is collectively bringing its focus to the water-sustainability development nexus, particularly addressing non access to safe drinking water, adequate sanitation, sufficient food and energy services.
 It is ironical that a large number of people in the Middle East are still consuming excess water and are ignorant or careless about the looming water shortages.
 With the threat of dwindling water and energy resources becoming increasingly real and with each passing day, it is important for every person in the Arab world to contribute to the conservation of water.

 Saving water is easy for everyone to do.
 Let us try to implement the following basic water conservation tips at home:

 - Turn off the water tap while tooth brushing, shaving and face washing.